Skip to content

 • USMLE or COMLEX scores

-• Three to four letters of recommendation from faculty members with whom the applicant has worked
+• Three letters of recommendation from faculty members with whom the applicant has worked

 The program does not require a letter from the applicant’s department chair or clerkship director.